Xpinpin/Xpinpin/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-- 🔭 I’m currently working as a Consultant at Pinnacle OA (Moncton)
+- 🔭 I’m currently working as a Technical Consultant at Harbor Global (Moncton)
 - 🌱 I have finished learning Web and Mobile Application Development Major (2019 - 2021)
 - 📫 How to reach me: sonnguyenpham@gmail.com
 - ⚡ Fun fact: I love playing the piano and playing basketball.